ISIMIP3 simulation protocol

 Note on climate forcing priority

 The priority for the different climate forcing datasets is given in the last column of Table 3.1.
 If you cannot use all climate forcing datasets, please concentrate on those with a higher priority.
+Please note, that for ISIMIP3b group III simulations we provide the priorities of the different experiments in Table 2.5.

 3.2 Direct human forcing